Martin-Lacroix/C-Galerkin-FEM/README.md

 ## Use

-For the Python code, move to the file containing the source codes and directly launch example.py in any Python 3 compiler.
+For the Python code, move to the file containing the source codes and directly launch example.py in any Python 3 compiler, the result is placed in an output folder.
 ```css
 python example.py
 ```